Sublette County, Wyoming: Government and politics

 Like most of Wyoming, Sublette County is overwhelmingly Republican.
 Since it was created in 1921, the solitary Democrat to carry the county was Franklin D. Roosevelt, who won a majority against Herbert Hoover in 1932 and a twenty-nine vote plurality against Alf Landon four years later.
 Since 1968 no Democrat has reached twenty-nine percent of Sublette County's ballots, and the only occasions a Republican has failed to pass seventy percent were when Ross Perot took substantial numbers of votes in 1992 and 1996.

 Sublette County is managed by a county commission with three members.
 In 2011, Sublette County residents petitioned voters to approve an increase in this number to five as allowed under Wyoming law.
 The ballot initiative passed and five commissioners were to be seated during the 2012 election cycle.

 In early 2012, another ballot initiative was presented to voters requesting their approval to decrease the number of county commissioners back to three even before seating the two additional commissioners.
 This second special election, held on May 8, 2012, returned the commission to its previous number of three.

+Education

+School districts include Sublette County School District 1 and Sublette County School District 9.